coalesceio/databricks-nodes/README.md

 ## Fact

-The Coalesce Fact UDN is a versatile node that allows you to develop and deploy a Fact table in Snowflake.
+The Coalesce Fact UDN is a versatile node that allows you to develop and deploy a Fact table in Databricks.

-A fact table or a fact entity is a table or entity in a star or snowflake schema that stores measures that measure the business, such as sales, cost of goods, or profit.
+A fact table or a fact entity is a table or entity in a star or Databricks schema that stores measures that measure the business, such as sales, cost of goods, or profit.
 Fact tables and entities aggregate measures, or the numerical data of a business.

 ### Fact Node Configuration